-A typical sight around my LIC neighborhood are auto repair shops and, noticeably, the crashed cars parked in front.
+A typical sight around my LIC neighborhood are auto repair shops and noticeably, the crashed cars parked in front.
 Two wrecks in particular caught my attention.
 These were so contorted, it seemed impossible anyone inside could have survived.
 I kept going back them, because they were just too horrific to forget.
-In the city 59,396 people were injured and 231 killed in traffic crashes in 2016.
+I looked up statistics: in the NYC 59,396 people were injured and 231 killed in traffic crashes in 2016.

-In the midst of working on crashed car paintings last summer, my friend Eddy was killed while riding his bicycle.
+In the midst of working on crashed car paintings, my friend Eddy Menuau was killed while riding his bicycle.